UoB-COMSM0110/2024-group-11/README.md

 ### Project Management

-In addition to effective messaging to ensure tasks were carried out and deadlines were met, we utilised a shared KanBaan board to ensure all tasks were carried out.
+In addition to effective messaging to ensure tasks were carried out and deadlines were met, we utilised a shared KanBan board to ensure all tasks were carried out.
 This enabled team members to implement features directly, even if they had missed meetings where discussions on the next steps took place.
 Alongside this, we used the existing communication channel in WhatsApp to assign responsibilities, track progress and prioritise tasks effectively.
 Team members were then given individual freedom to use certain task management tools independently to ensure tasks were carried out, with some opting for Notion and others for Trello.
 This allowed autonomy within the development process.

 ### Version Control